SilverBlog/silverblog/README.md

 You need to select a theme in [SilverBlogTeam](https://github.com/SilverBlogTeam), store it in the `templates` directory, run `install.sh` in the theme folder, and in the following configuration file Configure it correctly

 This install script defaults to the nginx + uwsgi execution mode.
-If you did not modify the port number in the uwsgi.json file, place the nginx_example file in your nginx package (the default location is in /etc/nginx/sites-enabled) Site configuration directory, and replace the {your SilverBlog location} in your file with your SilverBlog storage directory.
+If you did not modify the port number in the `uwsgi.json` file, place the `nginx_config` file in your nginx package (the default location is in /etc/nginx/sites-enabled) Site configuration directory, and replace the {your SilverBlog location} in your file with your SilverBlog storage directory.

 ## Configure your SilverBlog